Barnsdale Lodge Hotel has been in Thomas Noel's family since 1760 and formed part of the adjoining Exton Park, seat of the Earls of Gainsborough..

 Barnsdale Lodge is lovingly managed by Ed Burrows (Managing Director) and Paul Freeman (General Manager), outstanding stars of their trade.

-Thomas splits his time between Norfolk , Rutland and London where he has interests including a new Club in Mayfair with Robin Birley and a directorship of Bride Hall Group.
+Thomas splits his time between Norfolk , Rutland and London where his interests have included a Club in Mayfair with Robin Birley and a directorship of Bride Hall Group.

 Barnsdale Lodge is a Times Cool Hotel and was also listed in Alex Polizzi's Telegraph top Hotels for under £150 feature - see our Press Page for recent press articles and coverage.